5 Important Lessons to Learn in Law School

-While most law students think that law school will teach them to be lawyers, that notion is pretty far from the actual truth.
-Law schools teach law students how to think like a lawyer, not how to practice.
-But, fortunately, many of the legal life lessons that law students learn in law school will actually help them when they pass the bar and start practicing.
+While most law students think law school prepares them for legal practice, that notion is far from the actual truth.
+Law schools teach law students how to think like a lawyer rather than how to practice law.

+Fortunately, though, many of the legal life lessons that students learn during law school will actually help them when they pass the bar and start practicing in the real world.

 Civil Justice Is All About Money